Coconut Curry Chicken is full of sweet coconut and spicy curry flavor. Add some veggies on the side to turn this delicious recipe into complete meal!

 Coconut Chicken Curry

 - 2 pounds boneless, skinless chicken breasts * cut into bite size pieces

 - 1/4 teaspoon pepper

 - 1 13.66 ounce can coconut milk * full fat

 - 1 8 ounce can tomato sauce

-- 1 Tablespoon sugar
+- 1 tablespoon sugar

-Serve over rice, if desired.
+- Serve over rice, noodles, or cauliflower rice, if desired.

 Tips and Techniques